 Yes!
 Transportation is an absolute must when you are a clinical campus student.
 Not only do you need a car, but you need a reliable car.
 In addition to the possibility of having to be in multiple hospitals on the same day you will also need a car to get to your family medicine site.
 These family medicine sites can be located up to 45 minutes from Binghamton.

 Where will I live?

 Binghamton and the surrounding communities of Johnson City and Endicott (The Triple Cities) really do have a small town feel which can limit your living opportunities.
-Keep in mind however that there is a major university in the city (SUNY Binghamton) with plenty of housing options available because of that high demand.
-The great thing about medical school is that the 3rd year starts well before the SUNY Binghamton students move back into town or begin looking for apartments and thus the medical students do have first dibs.
-Be sure to check with the Student Affairs office at the clinical campus for the latest information on housing.
+Keep in mind however that there is a major university in the city (Binghamton University) with plenty of housing options available because of that high demand.
+Binghamton University hosts an excellent housing database that can help you identify potential apartments, and the local newspaper's rental database is powered by Apartments.com.

 Is there a good/cheap gym that I can join?